Overview

 measurements, figures).
 When Conductor runs a task, it will set the

-environment variable to a path where the task should write its
+COND_OUT environment variable to a path where the task should write its

 outputs.
 See the example projects for an example of how this is used.
 All

-task outputs will be stored under the cond-out
+task outputs will be stored under the cond-out directory.

-Similarly, Conductor will also set the COND_DEPS
+Similarly, Conductor will also set the COND_DEPS environment variable to a

-) separated list of paths to the task's dependencies' outputs.
+colon (:) separated list of paths to the task's dependencies' outputs.
 If

-the task has no dependencies, the COND_DEPS
+the task has no dependencies, the COND_DEPS environment variable will be

 set to an empty string.

-It's important to write task outputs to the path specified by COND_OUT
+It's important to write task outputs to the path specified by COND_OUT.

 This ensures other tasks can find the current task's outputs, and also allows